Skip to main content

 If you enrolled in health coverage via Catch, you can go to your Health Plan page and click the link provided to make a payment directly to your insurance carrier.

-If you do not see a link to make a payment, it could be because Catch has not received one to provide you yet or, in a minority of cases, because the carrier requires you to pay them directly.
-You can get in touch with your carrier directly or, if you just recently enrolled in a plan, wait a few days and see if the link is available.
+If you do not see a link to make a payment, it could be because the carrier requires you to pay them directly.
+You can get in touch with your carrier directly or, if you just recently enrolled in a plan, wait a few days and see if the link becomes available as there can be delays.

 2. Pay through your insurance carrier